 We’ve made accessing support as easy as possible.

-In addition, for people who were abused or neglected as children while living in care in Scotland, we can provide support pan-Ayrshire in partnership with Future Pathways
+In addition, for people who were abused or neglected as children while living in care in Scotland, we can provide support in partnership with Future Pathways

-Once referral details have been received, our administration team will review appointment availability and contact you within 7 days to schedule an information session (please note this may be longer in peak/holiday periods).
+Once referral details have been received, a member of our Client Liaison team will contact you within 5 working days .(please note this may be longer in peak/holiday periods)